-5.1 With the exception of Category C Visits (See section 10 below), The Headmaster delegates responsibility for approving educational trips and visits to the Educational Visits Co-ordinator (EVC).
+5.1 With the exception of Category C Visits (See section 10 below), The Headmaster delegates responsibility for approving educational trips and visits to the Educational Visits Coordinator (EVC).
+He maintains overall oversight of health and safety across the breadth of the School's operations.